MAKEiT Printer Overview

-Cooldown/Power off: Choosing this option will set temperatures to 0 and turn the cooling fan on maximum.
+Cooldown/Power off: Choosing this option will set temperatures to 0 and turn the cooling fans on maximum.
 Once temperatures are low and stable the printer will power off.

-Preheat All: This option will set all temperatures to the saved preheat settings and turn the cooling fan on
+Preheat All: This option will set all temperatures to the saved preheat settings and turn the cooling fans on.

-Preheat Nozzles: This option will heat only the nozzles to the preset temperature and turn the cooling fan on
+Preheat Nozzles: This option will heat only the nozzles to the preset temperature and turn the cooling fans on.

 Settings: This allows you to change your preheat settings for temperature, cooling, and whether or not the printer will automatically preheat when turned on.